UniqueNetwork/evm-coder/README.md

 	INPUT=/patch/to/stub/$< OUTPUT=/patch/to/abi ./.maintain/scripts/generate_abi.sh
 ```

-As a result, we get the following `sol` stub file:
+As a result, we get the following `sol` interface file:
 ```sol
 // SPDX-License-Identifier: OTHER
 // This code is automatically generated